 Textbooks may be purchased through the college's on-line virtual bookstore accessible at our web site, www.benedictine.edu, and clicking on the Virtual Bookstore Quick Link.
 Books may be delivered to students at their campus address or any other address provided during the ordering process.
-Course text requirements are posted through the web site thirty days prior to the start of each semester.
+Course text requirements are posted through the web site at the same time that the official class schedules are made available.
 Students are required to order in time to have texts available for use on the first day of class.
+Any additional course fees or expenses are also made available at this same time.
 Although textbooks are not sold through the Raven Campus Store, lab notebooks and bluebooks for tests are available for purchase.